alervareyes/GettingAndCleaningData/CodeBook.md

-# Tidy data set description
+# Codebook for Week 4 Assignment

 ### The variables in the tidy data
-Tidy data contains 180 rows and 68 columns.
-Each row has averaged variables for each subject and each activity.
+The tidy data contains 180 rows and 68 columns.
+Each row has mean and standard deviation variables for each subject and each activity.

 ### Only all the variables estimated from mean and standard deviation in the tidy set were kept.

-* mean(): Mean value
+* mean(): Mean
 * std(): Standard deviation

 ### The data were averaged based on subject and activity group.

-Subject column is numbered sequentially from 1 to 30.
-Activity column has 6 types as listed below.
+Subject column is numbered from 1 to 30 while there are 6 activities listed below.
 1. WALKING
 2. WALKING_UPSTAIRS
 3. WALKING_DOWNSTAIRS